What is International Day of Persons with Disabilities?

 - Be inclusive: Think about how you can be more inclusive in your school, organisation or in the wider community.

-Join forces with the UN this IDPD
+Join forces with the United Nations this IDPwD

-When you take action in support of children living with disability this IDPD, you are joining forces with the United Nations in a global effort to promote acceptance and inclusion.
+When you take action in support of children living with disability this IDPwD, you are joining forces with the United Nations in a global effort to promote acceptance and inclusion.
 No supportive act is too small, or without impact.
 What’s most important is that we recognise where we can be of help, and get out there to make a difference.